 Change Your Sensitive Info

 Next, change your personal information, including passwords, security questions/answers and PINs associated with the accounts where fraud has occurred.
 If you use the same information with other unaffected accounts, make changes there, too.
 This will help prevent the same thieves from striking again.
+Make sure to come up with strong passwords that are not duplicated across accounts.

 Get an Identity Theft Recovery Plan